Switching Electricity Companies

 The lowest electric rate does not always equal the lowest electric bill.

 There are many components of an electric rate.
 The reason you see so many different rates online is because the retail electric providers can choose how to represent those rates.
-For example, if you see an offer that is very low, that may mean that the supplier has elected to pass a certain cost components through to the final invoice instead of lumping it into the rate.
-In that case, the contracted “rate” may be lower but your overall bill may be the same or higher than others when all the pass through costs are added up.
+For example, if you see an offer that is very low, that may mean that the supplier has elected to pass a certain cost component through to the final invoice instead of lumping it into the rate.
+In that case, the contracted “rate” may be lower but your overall bill may be the same or higher than others when all the pass-through costs are added up.

 We have found that fully fixed rates tend to be the most beneficial for small and medium businesses as it allows energy costs to be more accurately budgeted and managed.

-Review early termination fees
+3. Review early termination fees

 Alternatively, some providers may charge a fixed dollar amount for each month remaining in the contract.
 For example, if the ETF is $50 per month and the contract has 12 months remaining, the ETF would be $600.